AshlySagin/AshlySagin/README.md

 - 👋 Hi, I’m @AshlySagin
-- 👀 I’m interested in Web Design and Database Admin
+- 👀 I’m interested in ...Software Enginnering and Database Systems
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning ... software skills and buliding confidence with Lanuages C#, Java, HTML, CSS, and Javascript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate ... on software developement, and excel in my IT support and communication skills
-- 📫 How to reach me ...
+- 📫 How to reach me ...ashlysagin20@gmail.com

 <!---
 AshlySagin/AshlySagin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.